myhdl/myhdl/doc/source/manual/reference.rst

     This class implements read-only structural slicing and indexing.
 It creates a new signal that shadows the slice or index of the parent signal *sig*.
-If the *right* parameter is ommitted, you get indexing instead of slicing.
+If the *right* parameter is omitted, you get indexing instead of slicing.
     Parameters *left*  and *right* have the usual meaning for slice
     indices: in particular, *left* is non-inclusive but *right* is inclusive. *sig* should be appropriate for slicing and indexing, which